Julia-Wagner/tails-and-treats/README.md

 # **Tails and Treats: A Canine Maze Adventure**

-Tails and Treats: A Canine Maze Adventure is a JavaScript based maze game.
+Tails and Treats: A Canine Maze Adventure is a JavaScript-based maze game.

 ## **Table of contents**